-Oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the volatility of commodity prices and the excess capacity of HP in North America.
-However, the Corporation has entered into a number of "right of first call" contracts, wherein certain clients have committed to providing the Corporation with the first right to perform fracturing and/or coiled tubing services required in certain operating areas, as well as a number of pricing contracts.
+Oil and gas operators in North America have become increasingly reluctant to sign long-term, minimum commitment contracts given the volatility of commodity prices and the excess HP capacity in North America.
+However, the Corporation has a number of "right of first call" contracts, wherein certain clients have committed to providing the Corporation with the first right to perform fracturing and/or coiled tubing services required in certain operating areas, as well as a number of pricing contracts.

 The Corporation has traditionally operated in Russia under a mix of short-term and long-term contracts.
 A contract award process is typically carried out during the last half of the year for periods covering the following year(s).
 The Corporation is currently working in one operating area in Russia pursuant to two three-year contracts with that country's largest oil and natural gas company.
-One of the contracts will expire at the end of 2020 and one will expire at the end of 2021.
-On the strength of these contractual arrangements, the Corporation is optimistic that the utilization of its Russian assets will improve in 2020.
+One of the contracts expires at the end of Q2 2021 and one expires at the end of 2021.
+On the strength of these contractual arrangements and prospects for renewal, the Corporation is optimistic that a high rate of utilization of its Russian assets will be maintained in 2021.

-In Argentina, the Corporation is currently operating under contracts with large customers such as YPF S.A. and Pan American Energy, as well as a number of smaller customers.
+In Argentina, the Corporation is currently operating under contracts with large customers such as Pan American Energy and YPF S.A., as well as a number of smaller customers.
 Based on the Corporation's strong operational performance, it believes that it is well-positioned to continue working with these customers in the future.